 • Chronic pain.
 If your pet is in chronic pain that is not being managed well, it may be humane to euthanize your pet.

 • Financial considerations.
-While it's not the most important factor, it is worth considering the financial burden of continuing treatment or care for your pet.
+While it's not the most important factor, it's worth considering the financial burden of continuing treatment or care for your pet.

 What About a Natural Death for Your Pet?